 WELCOME TO THE [X-MAT] RESEARCH laboratory

-The [X-MAT] team investigates the behaviour of metals and alloys under extreme conditions — such as high temperatures, plasmas, and corrosive media — relevant to space, fusion energy, hydrogen infrastructure, and harsh industrial settings.
+The [X-MAT] team investigates the behaviour of metals and alloys under extreme conditions — such as high temperatures, irradiation, hydrogen gas, plasmas, and corrosive media — relevant to space, fusion energy, hydrogen infrastructure, and harsh industrial settings.

-We perform fundamental & applied research in physics, metallurgy, and materials science to develop and improve materials that ensure safety, performance, and durability under such demanding conditions.
+We perform fundamental & applied research in physics and metallurgy aiming at developing and improving materials’ safety, performance, and durability under such demanding conditions.

-In 2023, the global market for extreme environment materials—including those for nuclear, hydrogen, space, and corrosion-resistant applications—was worth nearly $1 trillion, growing faster than Austria’s GDP since 1996.
-This signals a major opportunity for innovation and sustainable growth driven by Austrian research.
+In 2023, the global market for extreme environment materials was worth nearly $1 trillion USD, growing faster than Austria’s GDP since 1996.
+This signals a major opportunity for innovation and sustainable growth driven by Austrian powerful research portfolio.

-The Leoben’s Laboratory of Metallurgy in Extreme Environments aims to advance science for the benefit of both people and the environment, with a focus on promoting sustainable economic growth.
+The Leoben’s Laboratory of Metallurgy in Extreme Environments aims to advance science for the benefit of both people and the environment, with a focus on promoting sustainable economic growth and cutting edge scientific achievements!

-We are in the Department of Metallurgy, at the Chair of Nonferrous Metallurgy!
+We are located in the Department of Metallurgy, at the Chair of Nonferrous Metallurgy!

 study in leoben and join us